powsybl/powsybl.github.io/pages/todo/expected-contributions.md

     - AFS (Paul)
     - TimeSeries (AIA, Thomas)
 - Microservices
-    - architecture (GridSuite)
+    - Architecture (GridSuite)
     - Document each micro-service to explain its purpose and how it works (GridSuite)
 - Developer documentation
-    - repositories: maintain the list and versions up-to-date.
+    - Repositories: maintain the list and versions up-to-date.
 Add a description for all repositories (All)
-    - artefacts: maintain the list up-to-date (All)
+    - Artifacts: maintain the list up-to-date (All)
-    - patterns
+    - Patterns
         - Define which patterns may have to be explained (configuration, simulation runner, importer, exporter, extensions, computation management, variants...)
         - Explain how to write a new importer (TechRain, AIA)
         - Explain how to write a new exporter (TechRain, AIA)
     - API Guide: explain how to use a specific API (Single line diagram, time series...)
     - Tutorials
         - Create a network from scratch based on FourSubstationsNodeBreakerFactory (Agnès)
         - How to create a new IIDM extension